Posts

 Sharpening my InfoSec tools

 After a long time of being complacent with my skills, I thought I should up my InfoSec game.
-So far I’ve been mainly busy with figuring out how to enhance application security in my work.
+I’ve been mainly busy with figuring out how to enhance app security in my work so far.
 That means I learned how to

 The difference between 大切、大事、重要